Consensys/deposit-sc-dafny/wiki/background.md

 <!-- > It follows that complete binary trees of height `h` can store lists of at most `2^h` elements. -->

+## Merkle Tree

+The core component of the Deposit Smart Contract is the so-called _Incremental Merkle Tree_ algorithm.

+> A **Merkle tree** is a _binary_ and _complete_ tree decorated with the Merkle (_hash_) attribute.

+A node's _decoration_ (or _attribute_ in the sequel) is a value attached to a node.
+Using this definition, in a Merkle Tree, a node's attribute is the _hash_ of the attributes of its children (the attributes on the leaves are given).
+Computing the attribute for all the nodes of a tree usually requires to walk the tree (up or down) and to explore all the nodes, for instance via a Depth First Traversal algorithm.

+In the context of a Blockchain, a Merkle tree is used to compute a _property_ of a collection of elements e.g. a list `L`.
+Given `L`, we first build a tree `T(L)` associated with `L`, such that the leaves of `T(L)` are the elements of `L`.
+The property of the list `L` is the value of the attribute (e.g. _hash_) at the root of `T(L)`.

+The value on the tree root can be used to test membership of an element in the list `L`.
+The is known as a _Merkle Proof_.

+> In this project we are not concerned with Merkle Proofs but rather in computing an attribute (e.g. _hash_) on the root of a tree that stores a list `L`.

 ## Attributed trees

 An _attributed_ tree is a tree the nodes of which are decorated with a value of a given type, called the _attribute_.
-The _hash_ attribute in Merkle Trees belongs to the category of _synthesised_ attributes:
+The _hash_ attribute in Merkle trees belongs to the category of _synthesised_ attributes:

-> A _synthesised attribute_ on a tree is defined **bottom-up**: the values of the attribute are given on the leaves, and to compute the values on the internal nodes, the values of the left and right children are combined using a binary function.
+> A _synthesised attribute_ on a (complete binary) tree is defined **bottom-up**: the values of the attribute are given on the leaves, and to compute the values on the internal nodes, the values of the left and right children are combined using a binary function.

 For the sake of simplicity we assume that the attribute to compute on the tree `T` is a simple function `diff`, defined by: `diff(left, right) == left - right - 1`.
-Each leaf holds an _integer_ value, and the value of an internal node is the _diff_ function applied to the values of the left and right children.
+Each leaf holds an _integer_ value, and the value of an internal node is the _diff_ function applied to the values of the `left` and `right` children.

 The leaves of `T` contains the elements of a list `L` from left to right when traversed _in-order_ (left, node, right).
 To represent a list `L` of <math>n < 2<sup>h</sup></math> elements with a binary complete tree of height `h`, `L` can be **right-padded** with dummy or neutral elements (e.g. zeroes) to obtain `L'` of length <math>2<sup>h</sup></math>.

-For instance, the tree below stores the list `[3, 6, 2, -1, 4]` and the value of `diff` at the root of the tree for this list is `-11`.
+For instance, the tree below stores the list `[3, 6, 2, -1, 4]` in the leaves of the tree, and the value of `diff` at the root of the tree for this list is `-11`.

 <center>
 <figure>